Graded Brauer groups of a groupoid with involution: Rg -algebras

 \begin{lem}~ Let $(A,\sigma_A)$ be a Rg $\cstar$-algebra.
 Then there exists a real $\ZZ_2$-graded $\cstar$-algebra $A_\RR$ such that $(A,\sigma_A) \cong (A_\RR \otimes_\RR \CC, ^-)$, where ($^-$) is the bar operation. \end{lem}

-Mainly speaking, a Rg $\cstar$-algebra is just a graded $\cstar$-algebra which is the complexification of a graded real $\cstar$-algebra, together with the bar operation.
-This justifies the terminology of \emph{Real}.
+Mainly speaking, a Rg $\cstar$-algebra is just a graded complex $\cstar$-algebra which is the complexification of a graded real $\cstar$-algebra, together with the bar operation.
+This justifies the terminology "\emph{Real}" used.